FernaMunoz/ReTech-UXD/README.md

 ## Strategy

 At this point we will start with the first step of the Elements of User Experience which is the Strategy plane.
-A Value Proportion Canvas was created to understand and design the value proposition for the problem we seek to solve, identifying the customer's needs and desires, as well as their pain points.
+A Value Proposition Canvas was created to understand and design the value proposition for the problem we seek to solve, identifying the customer's needs and desires, as well as their pain points.

+In this photo is the Value Proposition Canva based on how to donate electronic devices to be recycled.

 ![Value Proposition Canvas - ReTech](https://github.com/user-attachments/assets/363367d8-87f5-4166-9880-3fe786712a66)

 ## Scope

 When defining the product strategy using the value proposition canvas, we must define the scope plane.

+### UX Personas

 ![UX_Person_1](https://github.com/user-attachments/assets/bab576ef-b72f-4e71-bf83-471703434c0c)